Paofeval/ecu/draft/subcountry2014/layers/index.md

+## spp_status

-## spp_status: Species lists and IUCN threat categories as a proxy for iconic species status
+Species lists and IUCN threat categories as a proxy for iconic species status

 | metadata          | value                                                                |
 |-------------------|----------------------------------------------------------------------|